Small Grants

 1. cross traditional disciplines and

-2. have an international focus in the form of research assistance, travel for research or conferences, editing costs, book subventions, ethics review costs for research with human subjects, publication costs for articles, meetings with collaborators, or new course development.
+2. have an international focus in the form of research assistance, travel for research or conferences, editing costs, book subventions, ethics review costs for research with human subjects, publication expenses for articles, meetings with collaborators, or new course development.

-Project funds must be used by July 1, 2023.
+Project funds must be used by June 1, 2024.

 Applications

-Applications for 2022 are now closed.
+Applications for 2023 are now open.

 Apply Now!